- 26 Jan 2012

 Behavioral Ethics: Toward a Deeper Understanding of Moral Judgment and Dishonesty

-Executive Summary — What makes even good people cross ethical boundaries?
+Overview — What makes even good people cross ethical boundaries?
 Society demands that business and professional schools address ethics, but the results have been disappointing.
 This paper argues that a behavioral approach to ethics is essential because it leads to understanding and explaining moral and immoral behavior in systematic ways.
 The authors first define business ethics and provide an admittedly biased history of the attempts of professional schools to address ethics as a subject of both teaching and research.
 They next briefly summarize the emergence of the field of behavioral ethics over the last two decades, and turn to recent research findings in behavioral ethics that could provide helpful directions for a social science perspective to ethics.
 These new findings on both intentional and unintentional unethical behavior can inform new courses on ethics as well as new research investigations.
 Such new directions can meet the demands of society more effectively than past attempts of professional schools.
 They can also produce a meaningful and significant change in the behavior of both business school students and professionals.
 Key concepts include:

 - Shifting the modes of thought can lead to profound differences in how we make ethical decisions.
 This has implications at the individual and at the societal level.